richardndungu94/Devsecops/Week2-Auth-RBAC/Report.md

 # Auth & Role Based Acces control (RBAC)

-This week tasK in this Devsecops priject was to build access control for the vulnerable API.
+This week tasK in this Devsecops/Appsec project was to build access control for the vulnerable API.
-I built the admin end point to enale the admin to get users and delete them these roles are to be assigned to admins specifically but this is not the case as attackes have wasy to escalate privileges
+I built the admin end point to enable the admin to get users and delete them These roles are to be assigned to admins specifically but this is not the case as attackes have wasy to escalate privileges

+TASK
+Build admin endpoint
+Add routes i.e Users and Delete
+Test JWT token for priviledge escalation: Test JWT token of normal user for admin endpiont Fid secretes in the code test IDOR :test whether user A can access user B information manipulate JWT using secrete from the code to give normal user access to admin endpoint test admin endpoint: delete users,test if a normla user can delete other users

 # Executive summary